ocirede/Simona_DCI_final_project/client/Presentation.md

 everything is of cpourse editable so i can update my profile anytime with my new upcoming work and you can stay always uptodade with my new work and the upcoming events.

 I can also create my own offer and showcase my work to potential entrepreneur

+---

+By cicking on the logo i can go to the home,